On perfect matchings, edge-colourings and eigenvalues of cubic graphs: Final remarks

-In the investigation of properties characterized by the spectrum of $k$-regular graphs, the cubic graphs play a special role.
+In the investigation of properties characterised by the spectrum of $k$-regular graphs, the cubic graphs play a special role.
 If $k\leq 2$, every k-regular graph is determined by its spectrum.
-For $k\geq 3$ there exist many pairs of $k$-regular cospectral graphs that disprove spectral characterization of various properties.
+For $k\geq 3$ there exist many pairs of $k$-regular cospectral graphs that disprove spectral characterisation of various famous graph properties.
 However, if $k=3$ we only know two such properties (being Hamiltonian and having chromatic index $k$).

-Our experience is that finding cubic counter examples to spectral characterizations is difficult, and sometimes even impossible.
-For example, there exist pairs of cospectral connected $k$-regular graphs with different chromatic number when $k = 4$ (Corollary~\ref{cosp4reg}) and for infinitely many larger values of $k$ (see~\cite{EH}), but when $k=3$ such a pair cannot exist.
+Our experience is that finding cubic counter examples to spectral characterisations is difficult, and sometimes even impossible.
+For example, there exist infinitely many pairs of cospectral connected $k$-regular graphs with different chromatic number when $k = 4$ (Corollary~\ref{cosp4reg}) and for infinitely many larger values of $k$ (see~\cite{EH}), but when $k=3$ such a pair cannot exist.

 \begin{proposition} The chromatic number of a connected cubic graph is determined by its spectrum. \end{proposition}